smaremanda/add-in-docs/outlook/troubleshoot-outlook-add-in-activation.md

 - If the selected item is an appointment, or if the activation rule specifies  **BodyAsPlaintext** in the **PropertyName**, you can use the Outlook object model and the Visual Basic Editor in Outlook for Windows:

       1. Ensure that macros are enabled and the  **Developer** tab is displayed in the ribbon for Outlook.
-If you're not sure how to do this, see Steps 1 and 2 under[Is the user mailbox on a version of Exchange Server that is at least Exchange 2013?](#TroubleshootingMailApps_MailboxE15)
+If you're not sure how to do this, see Steps 1 and 2 under [Is the user mailbox on a version of Exchange Server that is at least Exchange 2013?](#TroubleshootingMailApps_MailboxE15)

   2. In the Visual Basic Editor, choose  **View**,  **Immediate Window**.